 The last example may have caught you by surprise.
 Believe it or not, the best thing that you can do to cultivate righteous anger is to meditate.
 Choose whatever type of meditation you prefer, whether it is sitting meditation, qigong, tai chi, meditative prayer, or yoga.

 If you don’t know how to meditate, then just breathe.
 Take a soft, full, and nourishing breath.
 Right now.
 Breathe in gently through the nose, and then out gently through the mouth.

 According to qigong philosophy, breathing like this will help to harmonize your energy, including the energy from the Wood Element.
 If the energy in your Wood Element is too soft, then breathing will make it harder and more effective.
 If the energy in your Wood Element is too hard, then breathing will make it softer and less violent.

 In other words, conscious breathing enables us to follow the Buddha’s advice.
 Breathing is how we tune the sitar string so that it’s neither too tight, nor too loose.

 This is not woo woo.
 It’s not wishful thinking.
 Gandhi defeated the most powerful empire in the history of the world with similar advice.
 When our anger is in balance, when it becomes righteous, when the string is neither too loose nor too tight — that’s when the magic happens, and that’s when the world begins to change for the better.
-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.